ellak-monades-aristeias/system-of-traffic-lights-and-raspberry-pi-for-air-quality-estimation/doc/README.md

 In order to run this script on boot time, add the following line to `/etc/rc.local`:

      sudo python /opt/trafficLight/traficLightServer.py 2>&1 > /var/log/traficLightServer.log &

+In order connect to the web interface, use the url `serverip/statusConfiguration.php`.
+The default username and password are both `admin`.
+After sucessfull login, you can change the password.

 ## Trafic lights